 It’s gorgeously romantic and has been beautifully designed with nods to Lewis Carroll’s most famous work, Alice in Wonderland.

-I particularly love the feature circular window where you can look out over the gardens and the original ceiling beams that you can look up to while enjoying a lazy breakfast in bed.
-The quirky chest of drawers and trinkets mage you feel like your in a magical Lewis Carroll inspired world.
+I particularly love the feature circular window where you can look out over the gardens, and the original ceiling beams that you can look up to while enjoying a lazy breakfast in bed.
+The quirky chest of drawers and trinkets make you feel like you're in a magical Lewis Carroll-inspired world.

 A top quality finish